adri94/PIPEPE/README.md

 Why don't we create a cloud sync picture frame displaying some Pepe ?

-The code is an adaptation of existing projects.
+This is an adaptation of existing projects.

 Bill of material :